(Last Updated On: October 31, 2020)

 I absolutely adore Berlin.
 This beautiful, strong and historic city has a gritty, grainy, alternate underbelly that makes it ever so appealing.
 In Berlin, you’ll find heartbreaking war memorials, bizarre cafes, an amazing assortment of cuisines, loads of museums and some of the coolest street art in the world sitting side by side.
-You can read more about my love affair with Berlin here.
+You could say I have a love affair with Berlin.

 Here’s a few of my top picks from my visit and how I spent Four Days In Berlin.